AhmedSalem2/ahmedsalem2.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am Ahmed Salem, I am a Postdoc researcher at Microsoft Security Response Center (MSRC).
+Hello, I am Ahmed Salem, I am a researcher at Microsoft Security Response Center (MSRC).
 Previous i was a PhD candidate working in the group of [Michael Backes](https://cispa.de/en/about/director-page) at CISPA, Saarland University.

 My research interests are mainly: Machine learning privacy, biomedical data's privacy and applied cryptography.